dagronf/DSFSparkline/README.md

 ## Features

 * Multiple graph styles support, such as line, bar, tablet etc.
+* Independently scalable for sparklines at any size
 * SwiftUI support for all sparkline types
 * `IBDesignable` support so you can see and configure your sparklines in interface builder.
 * y-range can automatically grow or shrink to encompass the full y-range of data.